What to visit in Annecy ?

 The Palais de l’Île: an emblematic monument

-Today transformed into a local history museum, it offers a breathtaking view of Annecy and its canals.
+Today transformed into a local history museum, it offers a breathtaking view over Annecy and its canals.
 Classified as a historic monument in 1900, the Palais de l’Île is a must-see stop in Annecy.

 Le palais de l'Ile - Annecy

-Saint-Pierre Cathedral and its treasures of sacred art
+Saint-Pierre Cathedral and its sacred art treasures

 Cathédrale Saint-Pierre annecy